 These sessions are confidential, so whatever the party tells the mediator in a single session stays in the room and won't be shared with the other side.
 This can be an opportunity for parties to share concerns, aspects of their position they are worried about and also options that they are not yet ready to share with the other side.

-Sometimes the mediator may also want to meet with just the parties lawyer - called a cross-caucus.
-These are sometimes used to help iron out some legal questions or encourage them to work together on options.
+Sometimes the mediator may also want to meet with just the parties' lawyer - called a cross-caucus.
+These are sometimes used to help iron out some legal questions or promote communication when generating options.

 In mediations of civil and commercial disputes, the main mediation is usually scheduled for a day.